top of page

 Willow and the garden folk

-Somewhere, at the bottom of someone’s garden, lives a community of fairy folk.
-Most of the fairies might look as you imagine a fairy to be, a bit earthier perhaps, but there are a few who do not.
-One of them is Willow.
-She is always scruffy and muddy with dishevelled hair and not because she isn’t looked after by her dad, it’s exactly the way she likes to be.
-Oh, and she was born with a wonky wing.
+Somewhere, at the bottom of a garden, live a community of fairy folk.
+Most of the fairies look as you might imagine a fairy to look, a bit earthier perhaps, but there are a few who do not.
+One of those is Willow.
+She's messy and muddy with dishevelled hair and not because she isn’t looked after by her dad, it’s simply how she likes to be.
 Willow has difficulty expressing herself, making it hard to form the friendships she yearns.
-One day, a series of unfortunate events take a turn for little Willow, and she finds herself in a bit of a fix.
-A heartfelt wish for help and friendship arrives in the form of Ash, who sees beyond Willow’s difference and likes her just the way she is.
-This is Willow’s story, but wouldn’t it be great if after reading, every child wanted to be like Ash?
+One day, a series of unfortunate events find Willow in a bit of a fix.
+A heartfelt wish for help arrives in the form of Ash, who sees beyond Willow’s difference and likes her just the way she is.
+This is Willow’s story, but wouldn’t it be great if, after reading, every child wanted to be like Ash?

 I am currently seeking representation and a publishing deal for my work.